 Generally, the connection settings are derived automatically as soon as the modem has registered and the network provider has been found in our database.
-Otherwise, it will be required to configure the following settings manually:
+Otherwise, it will be required to configure the

-Parameter WWAN Connection Parameters Phone number The phone number to be dialed, for $3G+$ connections this commonly refers to be 991#.
+Parameter WWAN Connection Parameters The phone number to be dialed, for 3G+ connections this commonly Phone number refers to be 991#.
 For circuit-switched 2G connections you can enter the fixed phone number to be dialed in international format (e.g. +41xx).
 Access point name The access point name (APN) being used IP version What IP version to use.
-Dual-stack lets you use IPv4 and IPv6 to- gether.
-Please note, that your provider might not support all IP ver- sions.
+Dual-stack lets you use IPv4 and IPv6 together.
+Please note, that your provider might not support all IP versions.
 Authentication The authentication scheme being used, if required this can be PAP or/and CHAP Username The user-name used for authentication Password The password used for authentication